tophefo/IpCamera/README.md

 ## Full Example

 Use the following examples to base your setup on to save some time.
-NOTE: If your camera is secured with a user and password the links will not work and you will have to use the IMAGE channel to see a picture.
-FOSCAM cameras are the exception to this as they use the user and pass in plain text in the URL.
-In the example below you need to leave a fake address in the "Image url=" line otherwise it does not work, the item= overrides the url.
-Feel free to let me know if this is wrong or if you find a better way.
+In the example below I believe older versions of OpenHAB needed a fake address in the "Image url=" line, however Openhab 2.4 and newer do not need this to work but for backwards compatibility reasons it was left in the examples.
+The item= overrides the url.

-NOTE: If you used PaperUI to create the camera thing instead of textual config, you will need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F".
+NNOTE: If you used PaperUI to create the camera thing instead of textual config, you will need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F".
 Also replace AMCREST or HIKVISION with the name of the supported thing you are using from the list above.

 *.things